thosgood/this-weeks-finds/markdown/151-200/week200.md

 So, the tangent bundle is pathetically simple in this setup: it's just a space of maps.
-This means we can compose a tangent vector f: T -> X with any smooth map g: X \to Y to get a tangent vector gf: T -> Y. This is what people usually call "pushing forward tangent vectors".
+This means we can compose a tangent vector f: T -> X with any smooth map g\colon  X \to  Y to get a tangent vector gf: T -> Y. This is what people usually call "pushing forward tangent vectors".
 This trick gives a smooth map between tangent bundles, the "differential of g", which it makes sense to call

-    gT: XT \to YT
+    gT\colon  XT \to  YT

 Moreover, it's pathetically easy to check the chain rule: